Air Malta: 21st century developments

 As a commemoration of the airline's 40 years of operation, the airline painted one of its aircraft, 9H-AEI, an A320-200, in retro colours, depicting the livery used on the Boeing 720Bs.
+The 9H-AEI aircraft debuted on April 16, 2014.

 In June 2017, the newly appointed Minister for Tourism announced the restructuring of Air Malta.
 This was also confirmed by the newly appointed chairman.
-Air Malta then opened a number of new routes, including Tunis, Malaga (reduced to seasonal in 2019), Comiso (terminated after summer 2018), Kiev, Lisbon, Casablanca, Southend (terminated in 2019) and Cagliari (subsequently reduced to June–September only).
+Air Malta then opened a number of new routes, including Tunis, Malaga (reduced to seasonal in 2019), Comiso (terminated after summer 2018), Kyiv, Lisbon, Casablanca, Southend (terminated in 2019) and Cagliari (subsequently reduced to June–September only).
 Manchester and Frankfurt were restarted after being briefly terminated.

 In March 2019, the airline announced that it had made a profit of €1.2 million in the fiscal year of 2018.
-This profit is the first the airline has made in 18 years.
+This profit was the first the airline has made in 18 years.

-On 1 April 2019, Air Malta celebrated 45 years since it commenced its first operations.
-Currently the airline is restructuring, and aims to increase its fleet to 14 aircraft.
-The restructuring plans include the replacement of the current fleet with newer Airbus A320 Neo aircraft, as well as inaugural flights to Asia and North America with Airbus A321LR aircraft.

-During post-COVID period, Air Malta has been known to struggling financially.
-Air Malta was reportedly facing a loss of €30 Million, a year after recording profit for first time in 18 years.
-Redundancies are currently in the pipeline as Air Malta faces uncertainty and it plans to lay off a large chunk of its workforce.
-According to a Times of Malta article dated on 24 April 2020, ALPA, which is the union's airline pilot association refused outright an offer placed for its pilots to be set on a 1,200 Euros monthly pay due to COVID-19's impact on shutting down the international airport in Malta which happened on 3 May and bringing visitors levels to below 0.2% affecting Air Malta directly.
+Closure and replacement

 In August 2022, the Maltese government announced it would dissolve Air Malta should the European Union deny further financial state aid to the airline.
 It would then relocate its assets to a succeeding carrier.
 Shortly after, the decision regarding the airline's future had been delayed to the end of 2022; however, the route network and frequencies saw extensive cuts by October 2022, including the termination of several destinations.

+On 18 April 2023, Chairman David Curmi announced that the European Commission declined to give permission to the Maltese government to inject 290 million euros of state aid into the airline.
+In 2023, Air Malta incorporated its aircraft with a new livery with red and dark red on the back of the plane.
+This livery would be subsequently used by the new airline.
+Also, a competitive process was to be launched for the new airline to acquire the tender for the Air Malta branding which is owned by a government owned company, IP Holdings, which was set up by former minister Konrad Mizzi to transfer assets to show that the company earned a profit in 2018.

+On 2 October 2023, the Maltese government announced the closure of Air Malta for 30 March 2024.
+It was replaced by KM Malta Airlines the following day.

 Corporate affairs

-The head office of the company is on Level 2 of the Skyparks Business Centre, located on the property of Malta International Airport in Luqa.
-In the 1960s and 1970s the head office of predecessor Malta Airlines was in Sliema.
+The head office of the company was at the Skyparks Business Centre, located on the property of Malta International Airport in Luqa.
+In the 1960s and 1970s the head office of its predecessor Malta Airlines was in Sliema.

-Destinations

 Codeshare agreements

-Air Malta codeshares with the following airlines:
+Air Malta maintained Codeshare agreements with the following airlines: